External Secret Operator

 - extract:

-key: /path/to/your/secret/keyname # Full path of the secret on Akeyless
+• key: Full path to the secret in Akeyless

 Getting the K8s secret: